 A Solution When Your Back Hurts When Standing

-Are you in pain whenever you’re standing?
-Does it feel better sometimes to sit instead?
+Are you in a lot of pain when you’re standing?
+Does it even feel better sometimes to sit instead?

-The culprit?
-Most likely a serious muscle imbalance that is straining your back.
+The culprit is most likely a serious muscle imbalance that is straining your back.

-But if you are finding the need to constantly sit down to feel some sort of relief, then there is something better that you can do.
+But if you are finding the constant need to sit down for relief, then there is something better that you can do.

-First off, a sensation of dull, aching pain may be either due to a lumbar disc issue , facet joint pain, tight, weak muscles of the lower back or possibly something more serious.
+First off, the sensation of dull, aching pain you have may be either from a lumbar disc issue , facet joint pain, tight, weak muscles of the lower back or possibly something more serious.